-SilenceIsViolence is an anti-violence campaign that was founded following the murders of musician Dinerral Shavers (d.
-December 28, 2006) and filmmaker Helen Hill (d.
-January 4, 2007) in New Orleans.
-Dinerral and Helen were beloved friends, neighbors, and artists of the Bywater-Marigny district.
+SilenceIsViolence is a campaign for peace in New Orleans, founded following the murders of musician Dinerral Shavers (December 28, 2006) and filmmaker Helen Hill (January 4, 2007).
+Dinerral and Helen were beloved friends, neighbors, and artists of New Orleans’ Bywater-Marigny district.

-Following these tragedies, Ken Foster, Helen Gillet, and Baty Landis decided to march to New Orleans City Hall to express publicly our grief and our dismay at the lack of city leadership on the issue of violent crime.
+Following these tragedies, Ken Foster, Helen Gillet, and Baty Landis organized a march to New Orleans City Hall to express dismay at the silence of city leadership on the issue of violent crime.

-The January 11, 2007 March For Survival was attended by 5,000 concerned citizens, and SilenceIsViolence was founded.
-On that day, citizens from all parts of the city had a chance to speak directly to our leaders and each other about their fears in our communities and hopes for a safer and more equitable city.
+The January 11, 2007 March For Survival was attended by 5,000 concerned citizens.
+On that day, citizens from all parts of the city spoke directly to our leaders and each other about their fears and hopes for a safer and more equitable city—and SilenceIsViolence was founded.

 Executive Director: Tamara Jackson is a powerful force in the cultural and social justice spheres of New Orleans.
-A long-time social aid and pleasure club member and leader, after Hurricane Katrina, Tamara became President of the Social Aid and Pleasure Club Task Force, successfully pushing for reforms and rights on behalf of all local parading clubs.
-She joined SilenceIsViolence as a volunteer consultant to the Victim Allies Project in 2009, took over management of that program in 2010, and accepted executive responsibility over all SilenceIsViolence programs when the Board of Directors appointed her Executive Director in 2011.
+As volunteer President of the Social Aid and Pleasure Club Task Force, Tamara has achieved reforms on behalf of all local parading social aid and pleasure clubs.
+As a victim-survivor of violence herself, Tamara joined SilenceIsViolence in 2009 as a volunteer consultant pertaining to victim services.
+She took over management of the SilenceIsViolence Victim Allies Project in 2010, and accepted responsibility over all SilenceIsViolence programs when the Board of Directors appointed her Executive Director in 2011.

 Tamara graduated from L.E.
-Rabouin Vocational High School, received an Associate's Degree in General Studies from Delgado Community College, and possesses a Bachelor's Degree in Health Care Administration from the University of Phoenix.
-Tamara worked for the State of Louisiana at the New Orleans Adolescent Hospital for 15 years as a Medical Specialist, and at Southeast Louisiana Hopital for one year before joining SilenceIsViolence.
-She is currently pursuing a Master's Degree in Business Adminsitration, with a concentration in Healthcare.
+Rabouin Vocational High School, received an Associate's Degree in General Studies from Delgado Community College, and possesses a Bachelor's Degree in Health Care Administration from the University of Phoenix, as well as a Master’s in Business Administration.
+Tamara worked for the State of Louisiana at the New Orleans Adolescent Hospital for 15 years as a Medical Specialist.
+She is currently pursuing an additional Master's Degree in Social Work through the University of Southern California.

 Victim Outreach Coordinator: LaRaunda Hartford has a Master's Degree in Social Work from Southern University.
-She is the first point of contact for victims and victim-survivors of homicide in need of SilenceIsViolence/Victim Allies Project services.
-LaRaunda particularly coordinates grief support services for the organization.
+She is the first point of contact for victims and victim-survivors of homicide in need of SilenceIsViolence Victim Allies Project services.
+LaRaunda coordinates and provides grief support services for the organization.

 Administrative Assistant: Courtney Meads, a student at Delgado Community College, is responsible for all organizational and clerical needs of SilenceIsViolence.